-Perhaps the most expensive aspect of home building today is the cost of labour.
-We are experiencing very low unemployment rates right now, and there’s a lack of qualified labourers because not a lot of people are going into the construction field.
+Perhaps the most expensive aspect of home building today is the cost of labor.
+We are experiencing very low unemployment rates right now, and there’s a lack of qualified laborer’s because not a lot of people are going into the construction field.
 Builders are having to pay through the roof for it, no pun intended.

 The Worst of Times for Traditional Investors